typelevel/foundation/BYLAWS.md

 ### SECTION 5.1.
 GENERAL RECORDS AND REPORTS
 The corporation shall keep at its principal office in the State of California all of the following:
-(a) Copies of the Corporation’s Articles of Incorporation, Bylaws, documents evidencing the corporation’s tax-exempt status, recent tax filings, and all other current corporation documents.
+(a) Copies of the Corporation's Articles of Incorporation, Bylaws, documents evidencing the corporation's tax-exempt status, recent tax filings, and all other current corporation documents.
 (b) A file of minutes of all meetings of the directors, and, if applicable, meetings of committees, including records of how meetings were called, how notice thereof was given, the names of those present or represented at the meeting, and the proceedings thereof.
 Said file should include any supporting documents pertaining to meetings, minutes, and consents and any copies of written consents of the board.

 ### SECTION 5.2.
 FINANCIAL RECORDS AND REPORTS
 The corporation shall keep at its principal office in the State of California all of the
 following:
-  (a) Adequate and correct accounts of the corporation’s properties and all business transactions, including accounts of its assets, liabilities, receipts, disbursements, gains, and losses;
+  (a) Adequate and correct accounts of the corporation's properties and all business transactions, including accounts of its assets, liabilities, receipts, disbursements, gains, and losses;
   (b) Financial statements to be included in any required reports;
   (c) Tax filings as made with all local, state, and federal agencies.